The Ultimate Purple Mocktail

 Step 3.

-Pour into the glasses and top with Sparkling Ice.
-Garnish and serve.
+Pour the mixture into the lowball glasses and top with Sparkling Ice.

 Make Ahead + Storage

 This purple mocktail is great for serving a crowd.
-To plan ahead, you can certainly mix the juice and blue curacao up to 24 hours in advance, but you’ll want to add the Sparkling Ice just before serving – otherwise, you’ll lose the bubbles and your drink will be flat.
+To plan ahead, you can mix the juice and blue curacao up to 24 hours in advance, but you’ll want to add the Sparkling Ice immediately before serving – otherwise, you’ll lose the bubbles and your drink will be flat.

 Serving a Crowd

-Speaking of planning ahead to serve a crowd, simply triple the recipe.
-This mocktail is beautifully served in a large glass pitcher garnished with fresh or frozen blackberries.
-Add sprigs of rosemary or mint for a lovely touch.
+Speaking of planning ahead to serve a crowd, simply triple the recipe if you’re planning on guests.
+This mocktail is beautifully served in a large glass pitcher or a drink dispenser with a spigot garnished with fresh or frozen blackberries.
+Add sprigs of rosemary or mint for a colorful touch.

 Serve this drink at: